Powerlearnproject/se-day1-assignment-priscillanzula/README.md

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.

-    Integrated Development Environments (IDEs)  are tools for wrting, debugging and testing codes. i.e Vs code, pycharm.
+    Integrated Development Environments (IDEs)  are tools for writing, debugging and testing codes. i.e Vs code, pycharm.

     Version Control sysytems(vcs) are systems that allow collaboration,enabling mutiple people to work on the same project irrespective of their location.ie Git and Github.

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.

    1. Change of requirements during deployment stage that lead to project delays.

-   2.
-   3. Deadlines.
+   2. Deadlines.
 The pressure to develop and deliver a software can lead to compromised quality.

-   4.
-   5. Technical debts that lead to a high maintenance cost.
+   3. Technical debts that lead to a high maintenance cost.

 To overcome and mitigate such challenges the following strategies can be employed; effective communication, agile methodologies, prioritization of tasks, and regular reassessment of project goals and timelines.